paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 dependencies end up in the final image.
 Let's talk about how it works and why/when you would utilize this kind of functionality.

-### Brief summary of the Build Plan
+### What is the Build Plan?

-The Build Plan is a part of the Cloud Native Buildpacks (CNB) Specification that is the format for how buildpacks communicate during the detect phase of the lifecycle.
-Buildpacks essentially write out a Build Plan that outlies the dependency that the buildpack will either provide or require during its build phase.
+The Build Plan is a part of the Cloud Native Buildpacks (CNB) specification that is the format for how buildpacks communicate during the [detect phase](https://paketo.io/docs/buildpacks/#detect-phase) of the lifecycle.
+Buildpacks write out a Build Plan that outlines the dependency that the buildpack will either provide or require during its build phase.
 Buildpacks may both require and provide any number of dependencies.
 For detection to pass a buildpacks must have all of the dependencies it requires,